selimssevgi/learning/scala/myreference/signleton.md

 # Scala Singleton

-- 'object' keywords tell compiler to make this class a signleton
+- Objects are singletons
+- Objects are Scala's replacement for the keyword 'static'
 - Initial entry points to Scala applications are always contained in an 'object'

-- Signleton class is referred to as a 'companion object'
-- A companion object has a privileged relationship to its class.
-- It can access private methods of its class
+- Object classes cannot be extended
+- Object classes can extend(useful?)

+- Need a signleton
+- Need a factory pattern
+- Need to implement pattern matching logic
+- Need a utility method that doesnt require an instance or state
+- Need default values
+- Need a main method

 ```scala